pnieves2019/MAELAS/Examples/VASP/Fe_bcc/Step_by_step/README.md

 -------------------------------------

 In this folder you can find an example on how to use MAELAS code performing each step manually.
-Here, we used a small k-mesh (-k 60) in order to show a quick example.
-Therefore, the Magnetoscrystalline Anisotorpy Energy (MAE) and calculated magnetostrictive coefficients are not reliable.
-Much higher number of k-points are required to obtain reliable and well-converged results.
-For instance, in our tests for Fe-bcc we set -k 180.

 ------------------------
 Step1: cell relaxation